Best BOB Punching Bags Reviewed

 Use With or Without Gloves

 Keeping your hands feeling good is crucial in the overall enjoyment of training.
 While wearing gloves protects your hands they can be hot and cumbersome.
-The lifelike outer shell and foam inner make this BOB bag suitable for punching with or without gloves.
+The lifelike outer shell and foam inner make this BOB heavy bag suitable for punching with or without gloves.
+A lot of the customers say this is the best punching dummy.
 It is important to note, if you have not learned the proper structure for punching and you hit a bag without gloves you could do damage to the skin, muscle, or bones in your hands.

 Cost and Value